mattiaa32-lgtm/DelightfulChurros/README.md

 When you change any file in `SHELL`, bump `SW_VERSION` in `sw.js` — older caches are deleted automatically on the next activation.

+## Serverless function count

+Vercel's Hobby plan allows twelve functions per deployment.
+Files starting with `_` are libraries, not routes, and do not count. `api/fill.js` exists because of this: descriptions, evaluations and values were three routes and are now one, selected by `mode`.

 ## Value history

 Column N holds each record's CURRENT value.
 History is kept in two places: